apache/shenyu-website/content/en/projects/shenyu/custom-sign-algorithm/index.md

 ## Extension

-* The default implementation is `org.dromara.shenyu.plugin.sign.service.DefaultSignService`.
+* The default implementation is `org.apache.shenyu.plugin.sign.service.DefaultSignService`.
-* Declare a new class named "A" and implements  `org.dromara.shenyu.plugin.api.SignService`.
+* Declare a new class named "A" and implements  `org.apache.shenyu.plugin.api.SignService`.

 ```java
  public interface SignService {